-Pursuant to §11.305 (c), and TEX.
-CONST. art.
-XVI, §50(s), the Consumer Credit Commissioner shall issue a report no later than December 1 of each year providing information on the availability, quality, and pricing of financial services with a specific emphasis on home equity lending activity.
+Pursuant to §11.305 (c), the Consumer Credit Commissioner shall issue a report no later than December 1 of each year providing information on the availability, quality, and pricing of financial services to individual consumers in this state.

-Pursuant to §11.305 (d), the Texas Department of Banking and the Department of Savings and Mortgage Lending shall periodically issue a joint report to the Finance Commission describing the following: Page | 29
+Pursuant to §11.305 (d), the Texas Department of Banking and the Department of Savings and Mortgage Lending shall periodically issue a joint report to the Finance Commission describing the following:

-- 1. the financial condition of the state banking system, including but not limited to, a comparison to national and regional trends and conditions; - 2. an analysis of relevant national and state economic forecasts; - 3. an analysis of changing banking practices and their impact upon the state's banking system; and - 4. a forecast of the condition and composition of the state's banking system within the next 12-month period.
+- 1. the financial condition of the state banking system, including but not limited to, a comparison to national and regional trends and conditions; - 2. an analysis of relevant national and state economic forecasts; - 3. an analysis of changing banking practices and their impact upon the state's banking system; and

+4. a forecast of the condition and composition of the state's banking system within the next 12-month period.